 2.27.
 Winding engine driver’s certificate — Class I

-(1) In this regulation, “applicant” means an applicant for a Class I winding engine driver’s certificate.
+(1) In this regulation, applicant means an applicant for a Class I winding engine driver’s certificate.

 (2) The Board may issue a Class I winding engine driver’s certificate to an applicant if the Board is satisfied that the applicant —